warpedpuppy/MEAN_SSO/README.md

 ********************
 Welcome!
 This is very much a work in progress.

-features:
+First, I started with the login/registration/authentication from this tutorial: https://thinkster.io/mean-stack-tutorial#adding-some-style

-1) login, registration, forgot password, change email, change password
+Second, I've added a bunch of features:

-2) Upon registration, link sent via email to confirm registration
+1) Upon registration, link sent via email to confirm registration

 3) Configurable expiration for that registration link